Bridgetamana/cool-copilot-instructions/README.md

 - Submit a pull request with a clear title and description explaining the new instruction set.

 See the full [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

-This visual adds transparency to usage and interest in the repository.

 ## License